pourmalek/covir2/Variable name structure.md

 Version of the model in component study is the only part that is fixed within each component study in this review.

-The example variable name, TotDeaMeRaA01S00V03, denotes Total Deaths, mean, raw, DELPHI, single scenario, version 3.
+The example primary variable name, TotDeaMeRaA01S00V03, denotes Total Deaths, mean, raw, DELPHI, single scenario, version 3.

 <br/><br/>

+Secondary variable name:

 Values and dates of peaks (or other time points) are stored in secondary variables, ending in the following three characters: P??